Search Constraints

 Ginny Knuth Oral History - Video Interview

 Collection: ETVC Institution: GLBT Historical Society Creator: Knuth, Ginny, Fenton, Jamie Date: Sep.
-1, 1997 Topics: AIDS activists, AIDS death and dying, Allies, Cisgender women, Cosmetics, Drag community, Gay bars, Gay pride parades, Gender non-conforming identity, LGBTQ+ discrimination, Partners of crossdressers, Trans women, Transgender community, Transvestites Subject: Chez Mollet Restaurant, Educational TV Channel (ETVC), ETVC Rickettes, Gender Fair, Imperial Court of San Francisco, Lou Sullivan, Miss ETVC, Miss Gay USA, Nancy Ann Martine, Robin Miller, Tina Tanner Description: A video interview or oral history with Ginny Knuth, a cisgender member of the Educational Transvestite Channel (later called TransGender San Francisco).
+1, 1997 Topics: AIDS activists, AIDS death and dying, Allies, Cisgender women, Cosmetics, Drag community, Gay bars, Gay pride parades, Gender non-conforming identity, LGBTQ+ discrimination, Partners of crossdressers, Trans women, Transgender community, Transvestites Subject: Chez Mollet Restaurant, Educational TV Channel (ETVC), ETVC Rickettes, Gender Fair, Imperial Court of San Francisco, Lou Sullivan, Miss ETVC, Miss Gay USA, Nancy Ann Martine, Tina Tanner Description: A video interview or oral history with Ginny Knuth, a cisgender member of the Educational Transvestite Channel (later called TransGender San Francisco).
 Knuth's partner identified as a crossdresser... -

 Greeting Card from Dee Farmer to Judy Greenspan